 6. People pleasing.
 No matter who you are, some people will like you and some will not; some will agree with you and some will disagree.
 Don’t worry about it, and by all means, don’t keep changing yourself in an attempt to live up to the expectations of others.
-This will only create internal conflict and confusion.
+This will only create internal conflict and emotional confusion.
 Learn to connect with your true self and the rest will automatically sort itself out.

 7. Playing the victim.
 Much like assigning blame, this one also goes hand-in-hand with not accepting personal responsibility for our life.
 If we see ourselves as a victim, then we are helpless to create positive changes.
-Helplessness is a negative, limiting mindset with potentially crippling side effects.
+Helplessness is a negative, limiting mindset with potentially crippling emotional side effects.
 Accepting responsibility for your life is empowering because it puts you in control.
-Letting go of the victim mentality will eliminate huge amounts of negativity from your life.
+Letting go of the victim mentality will eliminate huge amounts of emotional negativity from your life.

 Letting go as a way of life

-Recognizing the value of letting go of negative energy doesn’t help much if we don’t have the right skills to actually do it.
-So, is there a way to stop creating negative energy and to eliminate the harmful accumulation that is interfering with our ability to create the life we really want?
+Recognizing the value of letting go of negative energy doesn’t help much if we don’t have the right life skills to actually do it.
+So, is there a way to stop creating negative energy and to eliminate the harmful emotional accumulation that is interfering with our ability to create the life we really want?

 Some years ago I discovered an amazing skill called the Release Technique.
 Even though I wasn’t totally convinced that releasing would have the profound results they claimed it would, I gave it a try.
 All I can say is that the experience was absolutely transformational.
-From that point on, I never underestimated the damaging effects of negative energy or the empowering benefits of letting go.
+From that point on, I never underestimated the damaging effects of negative emotional energy or the empowering benefits of letting go.